dgs3/dgs3.github.io/_drafts/dev-lance.md

 ---
 title: The Dev Lance
 layout: default
+title: The Dev Lance
+subtitle: Or, The intersection of Italian Renaissance Warface and Software Development
 ---
-#### The Dev Lance
-Or, The intersection of Italian Renaissance Warface and Software Development

 In 1360 A.D. the White Company, lead by John Hawkwood, was dominating the Italian military scene.
 John, initially an English soldier during the Hundred Years War, joined a mercenary band named the White Company (supposedly called